juliantsu/fivem-sync-delay-patcher/README.md

 - Always backup your original DLL file before patching
 - Values should be balanced according to your server's performance capabilities
 - This tool modifies compiled code, use at your own risk
+- Following the rejection of citizenfx/fivem#1521, this tool was created to implement the functionality by directly patching the compiled binary.